 The experimenter’s computers vary from the team member taking the experiment.
 While there is no special configuration regarding the experimenter’s computers, at least two pieces of software are installed.
 An email client was installed to send email messages to the participant’s computer and Windows Live Messenger was installed to send instant messages to the participant.

-The experimenter pretended to be a friend of the participant with the same gender, namely Mark or Jane.
-The experimenter would send email messages and instant messages with the name of the virtual friend to the participant.
+Due to the nature of the tasks, the experimenter pretended to be the participant’s friend whom is of the same gender, acting as either Mark or Jane.
+Separate email accounts were created specifically for this purpose, and the experimenter would send email messages and instant messages with the name of the virtual friend to the participant.

 The Observation Room

 We used the observation room on the 7th floor of the ICICS/CS building.
-The observation room is equipped with one-directional glasses allowing us to observe the actions of the subjects but they will not be influenced by the movements of the experimenters outside the observation room.
+The observation room is equipped with one-directional glass windows, allowing us to observe the actions of the subjects non-intrusively.
 The observation room has two video cameras fixed in two corners of the room.
 The experimenters outside the observation room can control the orientation of the camera, zoom in or zoom out remotely.
 The experimenters can also view the images of the two cameras on the same screen capture window.
-The video stream can be recorded for further analysis.
-For the four participants completed their experiment in the observation room, we recorded the video of the participants as long as screen capture for analyzing user behaviors.
+For the four participants completed their experiment in the observation room, we recorded the video stream of the complete experiment to aid further analysis.

 Procedure

-We had two different set of tasks.
-The first one focused on planning a trip to London during spring break and the second task was focused on a trip to Orlando, Florida during Christmas.
-Each set of tasks was supposed to be completed in a different browser, either Firefox or TabFour.
-But the combinations of task sets and browsers and their orders vary among participants.
+The experiment consists of using the two different browsers (Firefox, Tab4) to perform two different trip planning tasks (Orlando, London) that require the participants to search through multiple airline and tourist spot websites to locate cheapest fares and admission fees.
+One of the trips focused on planning a visit to London during spring break while the other was on a trip to Orlando during Christmas.
+We counterbalanced the order of the web browsers and the corresponding trips throughout our 8 participants, and we also ensured that different airline websites were used for each trip to avoid any possible learning effects.
 For each individual participant, the experiment was arranged as follows.

 TabFour Walkthrough and Experiment Introduction (5 minutes)